JasonFantl/JasonFantl.github.io/_posts/2026-05-13-Multiple-Access-Protocols.md

 Code for the animation is [here](https://github.com/JasonFantl/MAC-animations/tree/main/Ethernet/sketch).

 Notice that there are no ACKs, just messages.
-We also see how nodes immediately handle collisions rather then waiting to see if their messages were received correctly.
+We also see how nodes immediately handle collisions rather than waiting to see if their messages were received correctly.

 It is important to note that what we call Ethernet today is nothing like what is described above, so we should mentally separate classic Ethernet and modern Ethernet as completely different protocols.
 Modern Ethernet uses direct point-point wires connecting devices to switches that route messages between devices, so no collisions need to be handled.